May 3 – 18, 2021

 Our 16-night all-new textile tour of Uzbekistan checks another fabulous adventure off your bucket list!

 Uzbekistan was an important trade center on the Silk Route, the ancient trade route linking China to the Mediterranean.
 And the textiles of Uzbekistan are stunning.
 It’s home to exquisite, handwoven silk ikats (right) as well as four UNESCO World Cultural Heritage Sites.
-An Uzbek native textile expert will accompany our small group during the trip to be sure we meet the most talented artisans, and see the best textiles and most stunning architecture.
+An Uzbek native textile expert will accompany our small group during the trip to be sure we meet the most talented textile masters.
+Of course, we’ll find the best textiles and most stunning blue-tiled architecture.

 The trip begins and ends in the exciting city of Tashkent.
 Along the whole route, we will visit exquisite blue-tiled madrasas and museums, as well as bustling handicraft bazaars.
 And true to our name, everywhere we’ll go ‘Behind the Scenes’ to meet silk ikat dyers and weavers, wood block printers, embroidery and ceramic masters, and more.